SumanthBalabhadruni/Data_Science/README.md

 I Hope this is very helpful to the Data Science Community People.

-Thank you for refering my notes
+Thank you so much for refering my notes